fabriziosalmi/freeteknosoundsystems.net/README.md

 ## Contribute to the project

-[Mail me](mailto:fabrizio.salmi@gmail.com) some missing data or controbute to the project with a GitHub account:
+[Send me an e-mail](mailto:fabrizio.salmi@gmail.com) with missing data or contribute to the project with a GitHub account:

 1. Clone the repo to your local device: